hexpm/hexpm/lib/hexpm_web/templates/docs/self_hosting.html.md

 $ mix hex.package fetch decimal 2.0.0 --repo=acme
 ```

-We're ready to put our application in a Docker container, let's define this Dockerfile:
+We're ready to put our application into a Docker container, let's define the Dockerfile:

 ```
 FROM hexpm/elixir:1.11.2-erlang-23.1.2-alpine-3.12.1 as build